Schedule a Free Demo

 All third-party statistics on this page are sourced from publicly available, independently published research.
 Capterra, G2, GetApp, and Software Advice badge imagery is the intellectual property of their respective owners, displayed consistent with each platform’s standard badge-use policies. eWorkOrders images used on this page are owned by Information Services Group LLC and used with permission. eWorkOrders® is a registered trademark of Information Services Group LLC. |

 1. McKinsey & Company.
 “Manufacturing: Analytics unleashes productivity and profitability.”
-Predictive maintenance reduces machine downtime by 30–50% and increases machine life by 20–40%.
+Analytics-driven maintenance is associated with a 30–50% reduction in machine downtime and a 20–40% increase in machine life.
 Read the McKinsey report |

 2. IMARC Group.
 “Geographic Information System Market Report 2025–2033.”
 Global GIS market projected to reach $37.1B by 2033, up from $14.4B in 2024, at an 11.1% CAGR.
 View market report |

 3. MuleSoft.
 “2025 Connectivity Benchmark Report.”
 95% of organizations report challenges integrating their systems and applications into cohesive operations.
-Read the MuleSoft report |
+Read the MuleSoft report